Sexual Exploitation Of A Minor In Tacoma, Washington

-If you have been charged with sexual exploitation of a minor in Renton, Kent or elsewhere in western Washington, you need the help of an experienced sex crimes defense lawyer.
+If you have been charged with sexual exploitation of a minor in Renton, Kent or elsewhere in Western Washington, you need the help of an experienced sex crimes defense lawyer.
 We protect the rights of defendants in criminal cases throughout Washington.
-To protect your freedom, call me at (253) 201-0406 for a free and confidential consultation.
+To protect your freedom, call us at 855-898-2542 for a free and confidential consultation.

-Sexual exploitation is a broad category of offenses under Washington law, including Internet communications, child pornography, and sex tourism.
+Sexual exploitation is a broad category of offenses under Washington law, including internet communications, child pornography and sex tourism.
 Federal laws and sentencing guidelines play a role in some alleged offenses, which can lead to lengthy prison sentences.
-A conviction under state or federal law could also result in mandatory registration as a sex offender for a period of years or for the rest of your life.
-Alleged sexual exploitation accusations can be a target for overzealous police, prosecutors, and judges who want to “send a message” about child protection, and even honest mistakes can lead to damaging criminal cases.
+A conviction under state or federal law could also result in mandatory registration as a sex offender for a period of years or the rest of your life.
+Alleged sexual exploitation accusations can be a target for overzealous police, prosecutors and judges who want to “send a message” about child protection, and even honest mistakes can lead to damaging criminal cases.

-Washington state law’s definition of “sexual exploitation of a minor” involves the photography or live performance of “sexually explicit conduct” by a minor, defined as someone under the age of eighteen.
-A “live performance” is any sort of exhibition presented to at least oneperson.
-The statute defines the offense as compelling employing, or otherwise causing a minor to engage in sexually explicit conduct that the person knows will be photographed or viewed by an audience.
+Washington state law’s definition of “sexual exploitation of a minor” involves the photography or live performance of “sexually explicit conduct” by a minor, defined as someone under the age of 18.
+A “live performance” is any sort of exhibition presented to at least one person.
+The statute defines the offense as compelling employing or otherwise causing a minor to engage in sexually explicit conduct that the person knows will be photographed or viewed by an audience.
 It also includes a parent or guardian who allows a minor under their care to engage in such acts.

 Child Pornography

-“Sexual exploitation” can also include filming, photographing, or otherwise recording sexually explicit conduct by someone a person knows to be a minor.
+“Sexual exploitation” can also include filming, photographing or otherwise recording sexually explicit conduct by someone a person knows to be a minor.
 This offense may fall under the category of child pornography, and it is a very serious allegation at both the state and federal levels.
-Internet activity is frequently a key component of a law enforcement investigation, including exchange of pictures and other materials over the Internet that are alleged to constitute child pornography.
-Material could end up on a person’s computer via malware, or even in a pop-up ad that remains in the browser’s temporary Internet files.
+Internet activity is frequently a key component of a law enforcement investigation, including the exchange of pictures and other materials over the Internet that are alleged to constitute child pornography.
+The material could end up on a person’s computer via malware or even in a pop-up ad that remains in the browser’s temporary internet files.

 Internet Communications